hroach/GettingAndCleaningDataProject/Codebook.md

            * stringr  (V 1.0.0)

-## Process used to create the summarized data output ìmttasSum  dataframeî:
+## Process used to create the summarized data output ‚ÄúmttasSum  dataframe‚Äù:
    ### fetch data
     *    activity labels from activity_labels.txt     [describes the 6 activity catagories that were measured]
     *    measurement features from features.txt       [describes the types of measurements captured]